htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

-The needed isolation of jobs from the same user that execute on the same machine as each other is already provided by the implementation of slot users as described in section \ `3.8.13 <Security.html#x36-2980003.8.13>`__.
+The needed isolation of jobs from the same user that execute on the same machine as each other is already provided by the implementation of slot users as described in
+:ref:`admin-manual/security:user accounts in htcondor on unix platforms`.
 This is the recommended way to implement the prevention of interference between more than one job submitted by a single user.
 However, the use of a shared file system by slot users presents issues in the ownership of files written by the jobs.